School Bus Driver

 Can I take my own children on my route instead of having to find alternate childcare?

-Asked by SusanB almost 10 years ago
+Asked by SusanB about 10 years ago

 That would depend on your local bus company.
 Different companies have different policies.
 In my district, as long as the children are school age, they are allowed to ride our buses.
 It also will depend on which schools you end up serving as to where your children can attend school within the district.
 Your best bet is to call the bus shop and speak to the supervisor on the bus shop's policy on the matter.